adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release adds the ability to pass session information in the URLs to select actions, enabling access to some actions by Flash and other clients that do not reliably support cookies for all access.
+This release adds support for IP-range-based group membership, user-preference storage, and caching of group membership information.

+New database tables must be installed for user-preferences.

 Downloads